rolandshoemaker/caa-ip/draft-shoemaker-caa-ip.md

 When doing queries CAs SHOULD either use a resolver that chases CNAME records or manually chase CNAMEs themselves in order to allow for zone delegations {{!RFC2317}}.

-# Security Considerations

-## Use of DNSSEC

 # IANA Considerations

 ## Certification Authority Restriction Properties

-Change the contents of the Meaning column for the "issue" Tag to say "Authorization Entry by Domain or IP address" and add "RFCXXXX" to the References column.
+Change the contents of the Meaning column for the "issue" Tag to say "Authorization Entry by Domain or IP address" and add "draft-shoemaker-caa-ip" to the References column.

-# Acknowledgments